containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `Group=`

 The (numeric) gid to run as inside the container.
-This does not need to match the gid on the host, which can be modified with `RemapUsers`, but if that is not specified, this gid is also used on the host.
+This does not need to match the gid on the host, which can be modified with `UsersNS`, but if that is not specified, this gid is also used on the host.

 ### `HealthCmd=`